ajmyyra/cert-stalker/README.md

 # Program to watch Certstream and notify when something is seen

-Cert Stalker is a Node.JS program to watch Certstream certificate stream from https://certstream.calidog.io/ and log matches (and notify you of any matching certificates).
-It enables you to react to possible phishing attempts against your customers or just to stalk someones subdomain certificates ;)
+Cert Stalker is a Node.JS program to watch Certificate Transparency streams through CertStream (https://certstream.calidog.io/) and log matches (and notify you of any matching certificates).
+It enables you to react to possible phishing attempts against your customers, watch that your Let's Encrypt renewals are processing or to stalk someones subdomains, since somebody thought it was a good idea to show them all through Certificate Transparency streams.
+Get wildcard certificates.

 ## Installation & configuration